What Is Ulcerative Colitis?

 Ulcerative Colitis at Seattle Children’s

-Seattle Children’s has a special IBD Program to care for children with this complex condition.
+Seattle Children’s has a special IBD Center to care for children with this complex condition.

 The clinic provides access to many IBD experts.
 We can schedule your visit so your child sees many of them in one place on the same day.
 We treat the whole child by combining care from specialists in digestive health, immune health, nutrition, surgery and psychology.